farhad-dalirani/ROS-1-Warm-Up/README.md

 `rosnode list`: It prints name of nodes that are being executed.<br />
 `rosnode ping /node-name`: It is useful to check ping and connectivity of a node and master.<br />
 `rosnode kill /node-name`: It terminates a node.<br />
+`rostopic list`: List all existing topics on graph.
+`rostopic echo /topic-name`: Listen to a topic in terminal.

 ## ROS Python:
 Import ros package in Python: